Salzburg Sightseeing near Salzburg

 Sleep at the Hotel Himmelreich in Wals

-We spend the night in Wals, which is conveniently located for a visit to the Freilichtmuseum, but also for a visit to downtown Salzburg the next day.
-The Hotel Himmelreich in Wals * is perfect for that.
-It offers cozy accommodation with friendly rooms, a well-tended garden and views of the mountains around Salzburg.
-The hosts provide generous help and travel tips for Salzburg and the surrounding area.
+This time we stay overnight in Wals, which is conveniently located for a visit to the open-air museum, but also for a visit to downtown Salzburg the next day.
+The Hotel Himmelreich in Wals* is perfect for that.
+With its friendly rooms, well-kept garden and views of the mountains around Salzburg, it offers cozy accommodation.
+The hosts are available to provide advice and travel tips for Salzburg and the surrounding area.

-However, the best part is breakfast.
-I have seldom seen such a rich selection of dishes on a breakfast buffet.
+The best thing, however, is the breakfast.
+I have rarely seen such a wide selection of dishes on a breakfast buffet.
 The rolls come fresh from the bakery and taste delicious.
 There are also homemade jams and spreads.
 The sausage and ham selection is good.
-There are also homemade cakes and other surprises that we have seldom discovered at breakfast buffets.
-Although the hotel is not far from the airport, we don't mind the aircraft noise.
+There are also home-baked cakes and other surprises that we have rarely discovered at breakfast buffets.
+Although the hotel is not far from the airport, the aircraft noise doesn't bother us.
 Hangar 7 is less than 2 km from the hotel.
-The outlet center is just a few steps away on foot.
+The outlet center is also just a few steps away on foot.

 -